 Secondly, every house is part of a neighborhood.
 So the neighborhood where you will build your home will have an important effect on its permanent value and re-saleability and upon your family’s enjoyment of “home.”

 Neighborhoods change.
 Try to build in one that shows no signs of deterioration, that seems to be on the upgrade or at least static.
-Avoid neighborhoods that are unrestricted or zoned to permit business or industry to enter.
+Avoid neighborhoods that are unrestricted or zoned to permit businesses or industries to enter.

-Avoid lots located on roads with fast, heavy through-traffic.
+Avoid lots located on roads with fast, heavy traffic.

 Thirdly,neighbors are important to a neighborhood too.

-It makes adjustment to a new neighborhood easier and pleasanter if you already have a few friends there to help you get acquainted.
+This makes the adjustment to a new neighborhood easier and pleasanter if you already have a few friends there to help you get acquainted.